Kilmarnock 2-1 Hearts: Analysis

 Andrew Petrie, BBC Sport Scotland

-Robbie Neilson said it before the start of the game.
-Kilmarnock are dangerous from the set piece.
-Throw ins, corners, wide free-kicks.

-And every time Killie delivered into the box, through either Armstrong or Jones, Hearts looked nervous.
+Every time Killie delivered a ball into the box, through either Armstrong or Jones, Hearts looked nervous.
 The threat they'd been warned about had spooked them.

-Shaky at the back, blunt in attack.
-Neilson can't account for two Clark clangers but his midfield was overrun almost single-handedly by 18-year-old David Watson.
+And the visiting midfield was overrun almost single-handedly by 18-year-old David Watson.

-That midfield was singled out for criticism.
-After his best Hearts performance against Celtic, Orestis Kiomourtzoglou was hooked at half-time.

-The game passed by Robert Snodgrass and Jorge Grant.
-Cammy Devlin was unavailable through concussion, but even in recent weeks his form has nosedived.
+The teenager is now part of McInnes' strongest 11 - something he clearly knows - who look set to pull themselves away from the relegation quagmire.

+The experienced manager has shown exactly the nous that Kilmarnock fans would have hoped for.